KhaledHasni/Codex/C programming/K.N.King's A Modern Approach/Chapter11/Takeaways.md

       * The parameter ```p``` is a pointer to a constant integer.
       * If a pointer to an integer variable ```a``` is passed to ```f```, ```a``` will be protected against change inside ```f```'s body.
       * Any attempt to modify the value of ```a``` will produce a compilation error.
       * The pointer argument itself can still be changed, however.
 In other words, it can be made to point to a different object.
+This won't have any impact on the pointer argument once the function returns since only a copy was supplied to the function.

 ## :point_left: Pointers As Return Values